rukeshsg/Machine-Learning-Projects/README.md

 ## 📄 License

-This portfolio repository is licensed under the Apache 2.0 License.
+This portfolio repository is licensed under the MIT License.